jeffscyberjournal/CTFbin/HackPark.md

 04/20/26 11:47:33,Process Ended.
 PID:2140,ExitCode:4,Message.exe (Administrator)
 meterpreter >
 ```

-Here we need to determine who set this process running and then determine the two flags for jeff (on Desktop) and for root user.
+Q5 Using this interesting service, escalate your privileges!
+What is the user flag (on Jeffs Desktop)?

-Next replace the message.exe file with the shell.exe previously used:
+First we need to replace this service that is called each minute with the shell.exe.
+If a scheduled task runs a file with elevated privileges, and is replaced, the scheduled task will run the new file with the same elevated privileges.
+Steps to take now:
 - rename message.exe message.bak
 - rename shell.exe message.exe
-- Then let message run from scheduled task by backgrounding meterpreter shell and restarting the listener to allow it to reconnect from this new files location.
+- Then let message.exe run from scheduled task, backgrounding meterpreter shell and restarting the listener to allow it to reconnect from this new files location.

 ## Two ways to run the powershell command one is:
 ```